C24IO/Reinvent2019Pytorch/src/lab3/README.md

+### Coming soon

-Amazon SageMaker Debugger – Debug Your Machine Learning Models
+Labs for Amazon SageMaker Debugger – Debug Your Machine Learning Models.

+We will add labs for debugging PyTorch models with Amazon SageMaker Debugger as soon as they are available.